Tagged: here we are now – entertain us

 3 Rules for Message-Driven Media

-In my weekly post at Pundit League, I reviewed the Atlas Shrugged movie.
-Unsurprisingly, my prediction that the movie would suck proved to be true.
+Unsurprisingly, my prediction that Atlas Shrugged would suck proved to be true.

 Scathing review notwithstanding, the filmmakers deserve plaudits for the ambitious attempt.
 The movie might have been a swing-and-miss, but you have to hand it to John Aglialaro, who ponied up the cash to get the picture made, and the team who put the thing together quickly.